About the Library and Research Services for Parliaments Section

 The parliamentary libraries of the world, as a distinct type of librarianship, form a Section of their own within IFLA.
 This Section (Section 03) belongs to the Division of Library Types (Division I).

-The purpose of the Section is to apply the general objectives of IFLA to the particular situation of legislative libraries, the national legislatures in the case of unitary states and both national and second-tier legislatures in the case of federal countries.
+The Section is concerned with legislative libraries and research services - for the national legislatures in the case of unitary states and both national and second-tier legislatures in the case of federal countries.
 Parliamentary librarianship is a distinctive form of information work, mainly for Members of the Legislature, who work under great pressure, and who both use and create information.
-For this reason they need adequate information support.
-In the last twenty to thirty years there has been a great growth of this work, not just in terms of quantity, but in many legislatures in terms of quality and depth also.
-Research services have sprung up, and other specialist services such as economic modelling.
+For this reason, they need adequate information support.
+In the last twenty to thirty years there has been a great growth of this work, not just in terms of quantity, but in many legislatures in terms of quality and depth.
+Research services have developed, as well as other specialist services such as economic modelling.
 Whether these come under the Library or not depends on the administrative structure of the legislature.
-But all forms of information for legislators and also any personal staff they may have is of interest to the Parliamentary Libraries Section.
+But all forms of information and research service for legislators - and their support staff - are of interest to the IFLA Section on Library and Research Services for Parliaments.

-Specific concerns as set down in the Section's Strategic Plan include:
+Specific aims set out in the Section's Action Plan include:

 Organisation and Activities